Easter Sunday celebration at Santamaria CACI in photos

 “And afterward, I will pour out my Spirit on all people.
 Your sons and daughters will prophesy, your old men will dream dreams, your young men will see visions.
 Even on my servants, both men and women, I will pour out my Spirit in those days," Joel 2:28-29

-This was main text the climaxed the the celebration of the 2023 Easter Convention at the Christ Apostolic Church International, Santamaria assembly over the weekend.
+This was the main text that climaxed the celebration of the 2023 Easter Convention at the Christ Apostolic Church International, Santamaria assembly over the weekend.

 All over the country, last weekend, held church services to commemorate the death and resurrection of Jesus Christ, which is popularly known as Easter.